EighteenZi/rocksdb_wiki/Block-Cache.md

 * `cache_index_and_filter_blocks_with_high_priority`: Set priority to high for index and filter blocks in block cache.
 It only affect `LRUCache` so far, and need to use together with `high_pri_pool_ratio` when calling `NewLRUCache()`.
 If the feature is enabled, LRU-list in LRU cache will be split into two parts, one for high-pri blocks and one for low-pri blocks.
 Data blocks will be inserted to the head of low-pri pool.
 Index and filter blocks will be inserted to the head of high-pri pool.
 If the total usage in the high-pri pool exceed `capacity * high_pri_pool_ratio`, the block at the tail of high-pri pool will overflow to the head of low-pri pool, after which it will compete against data blocks.

+* `pin_l0_filter_and_index_blocks_in_cache`: Pin level-0 file's index and filter blocks in block cache, to avoid them being evicted.
+Level-0 index and filters are being access more frequently.
+Also they tend to be smaller in size so hopefully pinning them in cache won't consume too much capacity.

+### Simulated Cache

+`SimCache` is a utility to predict cache hit rate if cache capacity or number of shards is changed.
+It wraps around the real `Cache` object that the DB is using, and runs a shadow LRU cache simulating the given capacity and number of shards, and measure cache hits and misses of the shadow cache.
+The utility is useful when user want to open a DB with, say, 4GB cache size, but would like to know what the cache hit rate will become if cache size enlarge to, say, 64GB.
+To create a simulated cache:

+    // This cache is the actual cache use by the DB. std::shared_ptr<Cache> cache = NewLRUCache(capacity);
+    // This is the simulated cache.
+    std::shared_ptr<Cache> sim_cache = NewSimCache(cache, sim_capacity, sim_num_shard_bits);
+    BlockBasedTableOptions table_options;
+    table_options.block_cache = cache;

+The extra memory overhead of the simulated cache is less than 2% of `sim_capacity`.

 ### Statistics

 A list of block cache counters can be accessed through `Options.statistics` if it is non-null.